 Shubhro completed his Phd from Pennsylvania State University and joined IGIDR in 2006.
 He received an M.A. in Economics from Jawaharlal Nehru University and a B.Sc. in Economics from Presidency College, Kolkata.
 He also received an Outstanding Undergraduate Instructor Award for the 2004 Fall semester and a Graduate Fellowship with Tuition Scholarship for the year 2000-2001 at Pennsylvania State University.

-- "Intertemporal Pricing with Capacity Constraint and Outside option", Journal of Economic Theory and Social Development, Volume 1, Issue 2, 2012, p 93-106.
+- “Intertemporal Pricing with Capacity Constraint and Outside Option”, Journal of Economic Theory and Social Development, Volume 1, Issue 2, 2012, pg.
+93-106.

-- "Revenue Non-Equivalence in Multidimensional Procurement Auctions under Asymmetry" (with Shivangi Chandel).
+- "Corruption in Multidimensional Procurement Auctions under Asymmetry", with Shivangi Chandel, Economic Modelling, forthcoming.

+"Corruption in Multidimensional Procurement Auctions under Asymmetry", with Shivangi Chandel.
 [PDF]

-- "Corruption in Multidimensional Procurement Auctions under Asymmetry", with Shivangi Chandel.

 - Microeconomics 1 (Compulsory)